umechanhika/umechanhika.github.io/README.md

 ### Hi there 👋

-At work, I work as mobile app engineer and product manager.
+At work, I work as mobile app engineer and project manager.
 Personally, I make something that interests me.

 ### Career